Kushagra-88/NLP_Assignment_2101108/readme.md

 This project aims to classify the sentiment polarity (positive or negative) of text using two machine learning models: **Support Vector Machine (SVM)** and **Naive Bayes (NB)**.
 The classification is performed using the Term Frequency-Inverse Document Frequency (TF-IDF) technique for feature extraction from text.

+## How to run the code
+1. Clone the Repository
+2. Navigate to the Project Directory
+3. Install Dependencies pip install -r requirements.txt
+4. Place the Dataset
+5. python sentiment.py
+6. View the Results

 ## Project Structure
 - `positive.csv`: File containing positive sentiment texts.
 - `negative.csv`: File containing negative sentiment texts.